bthomp4/Capstone_Camera/README.md

    - Save only one file and display, do not save multiple images
 4. Create a second window to display the image
 ## Additional Info
-We were  able to take pictues on the Raspberry Pi using the following command on terminal
+We were  able to take pictures on the Raspberry Pi using the following command on terminal
 ```
 raspistill -o <filename>
 ```